 The Advisory Board, as previously explained, will be required to meet once per year, and on an ad-hoc basis after this point (if the need arises for specific advice or further support).
 The Advisory Board meeting is recommended to occur as a closed session, during the General Assembly to ensure the highest level of efficiency for this meeting & the required attendance.

-The Secretariat will arrange the meeting and invitations – and the meeting will be chaired by the chair of the Executive Board (who will hold both moderation positions).
+The EB will arrange the meeting and invitations – and the meeting will be chaired by the chair of the Executive Board (who will hold both moderation positions).

 Meeting of the Knowledge Transfer Groups